-Meat stock or broth (nowadays the distinction is quite blurred) is a very popular dish in Northern Italy for creating hearty soups in these winter days.
+Meat stock or broth (nowadays the distinction is quite blurred) is a very popular dish in Northern Italy.
 It is not only used for adding juices to roasted meats, stews and meat sauces during prolonged cooking, but it also creates wonderful dishes on its own.
 Northern Italy offers a wonderful variety of pastas created to be cooked and served in broth.
 There is a whole world of different stocks, made with vegetables, beef, chicken, or fumetto made with fish.

 This is a family recipe, it includes hen and beef, and the Italian tradition provides many ways to reuse meats that have lost their juices in the stock.